 It accepts participants from across the globe.
 As with Survey Junkie, many of the surveys offered are small scale and thus may pay around a dollar.

-Sometimes, however, more lucrative opportunities are offered, such a paid focus group or more in-depth survey.
+Sometimes, however, more lucrative opportunities are offered, such as a paid focus group or a more in-depth survey.